 In Phase 1, we entered the client’s mind and extracted their creative thoughts and ideas about how they want their brand to look.
 The FILTERED EXPERIENCE determines design elements such as whether the new brand will have sharp edges, serif or sans-serif font, or if the client is partial to blue.
 Once all this information is captured, it’s time to develop the logo(s).

 Sketching designs for a logo can be an overwhelming task, fraught with disparate ideas and directions.
 Using the list of “YAYs” and “NAYs” from Phase 1, our designers can move forward with a clear direction.
 As the designer sketches the first concepts of a logo, a writer is simultaneously working on the brand story.
 If these two people aren’t working in tandem, you might end up with a logo that implies “edgy and aggressive,” and a brand story that describes a “friendly caretaker.”
 To keep everyone on the same page, Red Caffeine develops a “brand archetype,” which states what the brand’s personality would be if it were a human.
 If we are developing two distinct brands for one company, as was the case for U.S. Minerals and their Black Diamond product, we will create two separate archetypes.
 The archetype is the glue that unifies our creative team throughout the development process.

 It’s crucial to keep the brand story and logo development in line with:

 - Brand personality

 - End user’s relation to the product/service

 MAKING THE IDEA TANGIBLE

-Once the designer and writer are on the same page, the logo development can move forward by working on multiple sketches and jotting down every idea that comes to mind.
+Once the designer and writer are on the same page with the brand’s archetype, they both have the freedom to branch off to create the logo and brand messaging.
+The designer’s next steps are usually to work on multiple sketches and jot down every idea that comes to mind.

 BRAND WITH INTENTION